Abdob/sensor-fusion-and-tracking/README.md

 ### Cloning the Project
 In order to create a local copy of the project, please click on "Code" and then "Download ZIP".
 Alternatively, you may of-course use GitHub Desktop or Git Bash for this purpose.

-### Python
-The project has been written using Python 3.7.
-Please make sure that your local installation is equal or above this version.

-### Package Requirements
+### Docker container
-All dependencies required for the project have been listed in the file `requirements.txt`.
-You may either install them one-by-one using pip or you can use the following command to install them all at once:
-`pip3 install -r requirements.txt`
+All dependencies required for the project are installed with the docker build.
+An nvidia GPU is required.
+To build the container use:
+`docker_build.sh` script.

 ### Waymo Open Dataset Reader
 The Waymo Open Dataset Reader is a very convenient toolbox that allows you to access sequences from the Waymo Open Dataset without the need of installing all of the heavy-weight dependencies that come along with the official toolbox.
 The installation instructions can be found in `tools/waymo_reader/README.md`.